Java4lifer/literally_serverthingy/README.md

 A thing that literally gets a file and does stuff.

 -- ps:
-    my genocide rout was once again ruined by a single frog.
+    my genocide route was once again ruined by a single frog.